Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 If you do respond to the claim, you will need to file a response and any supporting documents within 28 days after the day on which you were served.
 If the hearing date is less than 28 days from when you are served, you should still try to file your response at least a few days before the hearing.

 If you cannot file a response before the hearing because the applicant has not given you enough time to prepare your response, you should still attend the hearing and tell the Court that you have not had enough time to prepare a response.
-You should be ready, however, that a judge might still decide to hear the case on the day.
+You should be ready, however, that a judicial officer might still decide to hear the case on the day.

 Generally with a small claims application, you cannot have a lawyer represent you at the hearing(s) (and neither can the applicant) unless you have leave of the Court (this means asking the Court’s permission).

-For more information about the small claims process see, Small claims
+For more information about the small claims process see, Small claims.

 For other Fair Work applications you may choose to file a Response – General federal law before the first court date.
 The application served on you will include details of the first court date.

-If you file a response, you must file and serve the response within 28 days after receiving the application.
-You may also need to file an Affidavit - General federal law and migration with your response.
+If an affidavit is filed with the application, you will need to file an Affidavit - General federal law and migration with your response.

 If you do not file a response, you must file and serve a Notice of address for service before the hearing.